WhatsApp Message Templates

 • Account updates or ticket status notifications

-• Authentication: Authentication message templates are designed to verify a user’s identity during login or account access processes.
+• Authentication: Authentication message templates verify a user's identity during login or account access processes.
 These message templates typically include a one-time passcode (OTP) and are subject to stricter formatting requirements defined by Meta.

 📘